Khan/style-guides/style/react.md

 An example of a browser-specific API is `canvas.getContext()`.

+The output must be deterministic.
+One way to get non-deterministic output is to generate random
+IDs in `getInitialState()`, and have the output of render depend on that ID.

 #### Side effect free until `componentDidMount`

 The parts of the React component lifecycle that are run to